stephenverderame/ProjectOort/README.md

     to use multi-out framebuffers to get a depth texture for opaque objects, and a depth texture for each translucent object along with each object's translucency factor.
 Another idea was to just render a depth texture, and transparency factor texture.
 Problem with this is if a translucent object occludes an opaque object.
 Possible solution to this could be solved by using a fragment shader to store depth information manually.

+    Implemented by rendering an opaque and a transparent depth texture and computing the shadow factor as `(1.0 - invFac) * transparentShadow + opaqueShadow`.
+This works well for transparent objects that don't overlap.
+Artifacts can occur if we have a very transparent object occlude a partially transparent object since the `invFac` stored in the color texture belongs to the nearest transparent object.

 - [ ] Better Lasers